Rolf Graae

-Rolf Saenger Graae (29 September 1916, Copenhagen – 16 September 1996, Hellerup) was a Danish architect who is remembered for the churches and religious works he completed or restored in the style of the Klint school.
+Rolf Saenger Graae (29 September 1916 – 16 September 1996) was a Danish architect who is remembered for the churches and religious works he completed or restored in the style of the Klint school.
 He is also considered to be Denmark's most important 20th century organ designer.

 Early life

-The son of a successful bank employee, Graae first studied the history of art at Copenhagen University (1934–38) before attending the architecture school at the Danish Academy where he graduated in 1943.
+The son of a successful bank employee, Graae was born in Copenhagen, and first studied the history of art at Copenhagen University (1934–38) before attending the architecture school at the Danish Academy where he graduated in 1943.
 He served terms with Mogens Koch, Kay Fisker, Eiler Græbe and Kaare Klint (1946–48).

 Career

 From 1950 to 1991, Graae coordinated over 300 church restoration projects in addition to planning four new churches and several other related works.
 His style emulated that of Kaare Klint, observing the principles of sound Danish architecture.
 His restoration work was based first and foremost on artistic objectives.
 Having completed more than 200 organ projects, Graae is considered to be Denmark's most important 20th century organ designer.
+He died in Hellerup.